 The opioid crisis has continued to lead to tens of thousands of deaths per year.
 The crisis has become increasingly complicated due to the emergence of mixtures of fentanyl and other central nervous system depressants.
 The recent addition of xylazine, a veterinary sedative, has made overdoses more difficult to reverse.

+After public health workers began to educate communities to become more aware of xylazine, overdoses involving a new tranquilizer started to appear.
 Medetomidine is a nonopioid sedative that is a potent alpha-2-adrenergic receptor agonist.
 It is a legal, widely used veterinary tranquilizer, but is not approved for use in humans.
 Medetomidine is 200 to 300 times more potent than xylazine and causes a longer duration of sedation and analgesia.
-It causes bradycardia, reduced cardiac output, and decreased respiration.
+It can cause sedation, bradycardia, reduced cardiac output, hypotension, and decreased respiration.
+Stopping medetomidine following regular use may lead to severe withdrawal symptoms including hypertension, anxiety, nausea, vomiting and fluctuating alertness.

 Medetomidine is often combined with xylazine and fentanyl, making overdoses more difficult to reverse.
 The effects of medetomidine cannot be reversed with naloxone.
 Combined exposure is often associated with longer periods of sedation and recovery times that sometimes require hospitalization.